microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

-# Configuring Nexus repository
+# Configuring Shared Services

-If you have deployed Sonatype Nexus (RepoManager), you will need to complete the configuration steps from inside of the TRE environment.
+Complete the configuration of the shared services (Nexus and Gitea) from inside of the TRE environment:

+## Prepare the admin jumpbox

 1. Sign in to the admin jumpbox provisioned as part of the TRE deployment using Bastion.
 The credentials for the jumpbox are located in the KeyVault under "vm-<tre-id>-admin-credentials"
 2. Download Git for Windows from [https://git-scm.com/download/win](https://git-scm.com/download/win) and install